Frequently Asked Questions

 Who organises the NHS Parliamentary Awards?

-NHS England and NHS Improvement, in partnership with Dods, are running the awards in 2019 to thank staff for their dedication, hard work and commitment by recognising and honouring their achievements.
+NHS England and NHS Improvement, in partnership with Dods, are running the awards to thank staff for their dedication, hard work and commitment by recognising and honouring their achievements.

 Why are the Awards only open to individuals or teams based in England?